Andarch/H3_HotA_Map_Editor_X/README.md

 	- Added help/h/help command to show available commands and scripts
 	- Added swap_layers script
 	- Added missing value of 255 (Random) to the Town class.
+	- Added functionality to load 2 maps and choose which one to edit when launching scripts.
+	- Also can save 2 maps

 # Usage